 • Get ready.
 Preheat your oven to 425°F.

-• Roast.
-Spread the beans onto a large sheet pan so they’re all in one layer.
+• Roast the green beans.
+In a medium bowl, toss the green beans with enough olive oil to coat (2 to 3 tablespoons) and a big pinch of salt and pepper (1/2 to 3/4 teaspoon).
+Spread onto a large sheet pan so they’re all in one layer.
 Roast without moving until the edges are golden brown, 15 to 20 minutes.

 • Meanwhile, toast the almonds (optional).
 If you’d like to add a little garnish, heat a drizzle of olive oil in a small pan over medium.
 Add the almond and toast, tossing until just golden brown, about 5 minutes.
 As soon as they’re done, pour onto to a plate to avoid burning.